ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[D11]**
 A BPI SHOULD utilize a DPKI.

+[[D11]](#d11) Testability: A Decentralized Public Key Infrastructure can be implemented, for example, on a CCSM such as Ethereum to act as the decentralized key-value storage.
+Specific examples of DPKI are DID methods anchored to a public blockchain such as ["did:ethr"](https://github.com/decentralized-identity/ethr-did-resolver/blob/master/doc/did-method-spec.md) or ["did:ion"](https://github.com/decentralized-identity/ion).
+Specific DID methods can be found in the [DID specification registry](https://www.w3.org/TR/did-spec-registries/).

 #### **[CR1]>[D11]**
 Any Principal Owner in a DPKI system utilized by a BPI MUST be able to broadcast a message if it is well-formed within the context of the DPKI.

 *Other peers in the system do not require admission control.
 This implies a decentralized consensus mechanism naturally leading to the utilization of systems such as CCSMs.*

+[[CR1]>[D11]](#cr1>d11) Testability: DID methods that have a message protocol conformant to the [W3C DID Standard](https://www.w3.org/TR/did-core/#methods) can be used to broadcast messaged within a DPKI system.
+A DID method must have the capacity to send Create, Read, Update, and Delete messages.
+An example of a did method that meets such requirements is ["did:ethr"](https://github.com/decentralized-identity/ethr-did-resolver/blob/master/doc/did-method-spec.md).

 #### **[CR2]>[D11]**
 Given two or more histories of DPKI updates, any Principal Owner within a BPI MUST be able to determine which one is preferred due to security by inspection.

 *This implies the existence of a method of ascertaining the level of resources backing a DPKI history such as the hash power in Bitcoin based on difficulty level and nonce.*

+[[CR2]>[D11]](#cr2>d11) Testability: Verification to determine that a set of keys associated with a DID in a DPKI is the valid and latest set of keys can be achieved by:
+1. Using a universal resolver to get the latest set of keys associated with the DID used in a BPI
+2. Extracting the block and transaction hash of the latest update on the CCSM used by the DID method from the metadata of the universal resolver.
+3. Verifying if the latest set of keys are in the longest chain using a block explorer such as [Etherscan](https://etherscan.io/).

 *Requirements of Identifier registration in DPKI are handled differently from DNS.
 Although registrars may exist in DPKI, these registrars must adhere to several requirements that ensure that identities belong to the entities they represent.
 This is achieved the following way:*

 #### **[CR3]>[D11]**
 Private keys utilized in a BPI MUST be generated in a manner that ensures they remain under the Principal Owner’s control.

+[[CR3]>[D11]](#cr3>d11) Testability: To ensure the Principal Owner is solely reponsible for the creation and use the set of public/private keys associated with their DID, a non-custodial wallet must be used to initiate all transactions on behalf of that principal owner within a BPI.
+An example of implementing this would be to integrate this non-custodial wallet with the BPI APIs that ensure all API payloads/messages are signed, and therefore authorized, solely by the Principal Owner's private key before executing BPI transactions.

 #### **[CR4]>[D11]**
 Generating key pairs in a BPI on behalf of the Principal Owner MUST NOT be allowed.

+[[CR4]>[D11]](#cr4>d11) Testability: An example of cutting off the ability to generate public/private key pairs for a subject is by ensuring there are no custodial wallets that exist within a BPI.

 #### **[CR5]>[D11]**
 Principal Owners in a BPI MUST always be in control of their identifiers and the corresponding public keys.

+[[CR5]>[D11]](#cr5>d11) Testability: To guarantee Principal Owners are the sole controller over their identifiers and related public keys, validation can be conducted in the same manner as [[CR2]>[D11]](#cr2>d11).

 #### **[O1]**
 Principal Owners MAY extend control of their identifier to third parties.

 *For example for recovery purposes.*

+[[O1]](#o1) Testability: An implementer can verify whether a principal owner has delegated authority of their identifier to third parties by checking in the DID document if there are other DIDs in the [controller](https://www.w3.org/TR/did-core/#did-controller) section of the did document and what type of control these identifiers have by checking the [verification relationships](https://www.w3.org/TR/did-core/#verification-relationships) such as authentication or signing on behalf of [assertion](https://www.w3.org/TR/did-core/#assertion) in the DID document.

 #### **[CR6]<[O1]**
 Extension of control of identifiers to 3rd parties in a BPI MUST be an explicit, informed decision by the Principal Owner of such identifiers.

+[[CR6]>[O1]](#cr6>o1) Testability: DID methods such as ["did:ethr"](https://github.com/decentralized-identity/ethr-did-resolver/blob/master/doc/did-method-spec.md) only support the method where only the principal owner can assign other DIDs for purposes of authentication and assertion to third parties.
+And in special circumstances control of identifiers, such as control over someone's device that has been assigned the DID.

 #### **[R35]**
 Private keys MUST be stored and/or transmitted securely.

+[[R35]](#r35) Testability: The private keys of identifiers must never be stored on a BPI.
+The set of private keys not used to control identifiers in the BPI should be stored outside of the BPI with the BPI user.
+An example ef secure transmission of private keys in the context of a transaction is for a BPI to craft a transaction, send this transaction to a BPI user for signing/authorization, and send this transaction back to the BPI to complete processing.
+An alternative implementation option is a custodial solution using an established key vault that stores private keys which are separate from the private keys that control identifiers.
+The private keys contained within the vault are encrypted at rest and only decrypted with a secret known only to the BPI user, for which that private key can be used for signing and encryption/decryption.
+The key vault should be sealed after every operation or after a pre-set time that should not be longer than a few minutes.

 *No mechanism should exist that would allow a single entity to deprive a Principal Owner of their identifier without their consent.
 This implies that:*

 #### **[CR7]<[D11]**
 Once a namespace is created within the context of a DPKI, it MUST NOT be possible to destroy it.

+[[CR7]>[D11]](#cr7>d11) Testability: The DID method used must not allow for DID deletion to be enacted by anyone.

 #### **[CR8]<[D11]**
 Namespaces in a DPKI utilized by a BPI MUST NOT contain blacklisting mechanisms that would allow anyone to invalidate identifiers that do not belong to them.

+[[CR8]>[D11]](#cr8>d11) Testability: The DID method used must not allow blacklisting mechanisms such as suppressing the delivery of DID documents through the universal resolver for specific DIDs.

 #### **[CR9]<[D11]**
 The rules for registering and renewing identifiers in a DPKI utilized by a BPI MUST be transparent and expressed in simple terms.

+[[CR9]>[D11]](#cr9>d11) Testability: The DID method used in a BPI is registered in the DID registry and conformant to the [W3C DID Standard](https://www.w3.org/TR/did-core/).

 #### **[R36]**
 If registration is used as security to an expiration policy, the Principal Owner MUST be explicitly and timely warned that failure to renew the registration on time could result in the Principal Owner losing control of the identifier.

+[[R36]](#r36) Testability: The DID method used within a BPI does not have an expiration policy.

 #### **[CR10]>[D11]**
 Once set, namespace rules within a DPKI utilized by a BPI MUST NOT be altered to introduce any new restrictions for renewing or updating identifiers.

 *Otherwise, it would be possible to take control of identifiers away from Principal Owners without their consent.*

+[[CR10]>[D11]](#cr10>d11) Testability: The DID method used within a BPI has a specification where its rules around the mechanics of a DID method have never been altered.

 #### **[CR11]>[D11]**
 Within a DPKI utilized by a BPI, processes for renewing or updating identifiers MUST NOT be modified to introduce new restrictions for updating or renewing an identifier, once issued.

+[[CR11]>[D11]](#cr11>d11) Testability: The DID method used within a BPI has a specification for which the read, create, update, and delete DID operations have never been altered.

 #### **[CR12]>[D11]**
 Within a DPKI utilized by a BPI, all network communications for creating, updating, renewing, or deleting identifiers MUST be sent via a non-centralized mechanism.

 *This is necessary to ensure that a single entity cannot prevent identifiers from being updated or renewed.*

+[[CR12]>[D11]](#cr11>d11) Testability: The DID method used within a BPI utilizes a peer-to-peer network nodes such as a public CCSM like Ethereum which offers appropriate interfaces for all DID operations.

 ## 3.2 BPI Identifiers, Identities and Credentials, and their Management